abshah/ibworkshop2025/README.md

-# Integrative Bioinformatics Conference Workshop: RDM Meets Cloud Workshop
+# Integrative Bioinformatics Conference Workshop 2025: RDM Meets Cloud Workshop
+8-9 September 2025
 This hands-on workshop introduces cloud computing and data management using the de.NBI Cloud infrastructure with a focus on metagenomic data analysis.

 ## Workshop Overview